HimeWoo/untitled-paint-game/ProjectDocument.md

   - **Layer 5:** EnemyProjectile
   - **Additional layers:** Hazards, Platform/pushbox/paintable elements

-- Ensured each node has:
+- Adjusted each node so that it has:
-  - Appropriate collision layer (what it "is").
+  - Right number of collision layers (what it "is").
-  - Appropriate collision mask (what it collides with).
+  - Right number of collision masks (what it collides with).

 - Adjusted scripts so that:
   - Player projectiles only collide with enemies/world.